-- (1) is powered by photovoltaics; - (2) is interconnected at the distribution system level of an electric utility as defined in this Section, a municipal utility as defined in this Section that owns or operates electric distribution facilities, a public utility as defined in Section 3-105 of the Public Utilities Act, or
+- (1) is powered by photovoltaics; - (2) is interconnected at the distribution system level of an electric utility as defined in this Section, a municipal utility as defined in this Section that owns or operates electric distribution facilities, a public utility as defined in Section 3-105 of the Public Utilities Act, or an electric cooperative, as defined in Section 3-119 of the Public Utilities Act (and thus, must be located in Illinois to be interconnected to such an entity);

-$^{^{\}rm 120}$ Prices can be a set value, or established as the product of a formula.
+$^{^{118}}$ Prices can be a set value, or established as the product of a formula.

-121 Through its Final Order in Docket No. 19-0995, the Commission further reinforced this paragraph's description of what is statutorily required from an "Adjustable Block Program" by finding that a proposal under which block prices would be set through a reverse auction "would require legislative action."
-Docket No. 19-0995, Final Order dated February 18, 2020 at 46.
+119 Through its Final Order in Docket No. 19-0995, the Commission further reinforced this paragraph's description of what is statutorily required from an "Adjustable Block Program" by finding that a proposal under which block prices would be set through a reverse auction "would require legislative action."
+Docket No. 19-0995, Final Order dated February 18.
+2020 at 46.

-122 There are other forms of community solar recognized by Illinois law, including (A) properties owned or leased by multiple customers that contribute to the operation of an eligible renewable electrical generating facility, and (B) individual units, apartments, or properties located in a single building that are owned or leased by multiple customers and collectively served by a common eligible renewable electrical generating facility.
+$^{^{120}}$ There are other forms of community solar recognized by Illinois law, including (A) properties owned or leased by multiple customers that contribute to the operation of an eligible renewable electrical generating facility, and (B) individual units, apartments, or properties located in a single building that are owned or leased by multiple customers and collectively served by a common eligible renewable electrical generating facility.
 220 ILCS 5/16-107.5(l)(1).
 These forms of community solar are not eligible for the Adjustable Block Program.

-123 20 ILCS 3855/1-10.
+^{121 20} ILCS 3855/1-10.